Why Pretrained Classifiers Work So Well in Few-Shot Learning

 Takeaway

-Few-shot transfer works because pretraining learns a feature geometry that generalizes twice.
+Few-shot transfer works when pretraining learns a class geometry that survives two kinds of randomness.

 Comments